 Be focused.
 Study market before starting.
 I started without a market study and I had to pay the price many times.
 Don’t listen what people say.
 I would also suggest to start with some working experience in the sector she is going to start.
 Be realistic.
 Talk less and work more.
 Don’t be showy.
 Don’t be too friendly and be strategic.
 Moreover, a woman should also remember that society is very much critical about her behavior and this should not be ignored completely.

 She should know the obstacles and be ready to face them.
 If anything wrong happen, one should take help from state mechanism, should knock on all doors without considering lead.
 Make connection.
 And be bold.

 One thing I want to emphasize specially is that, women are very much aware of their body and often put illogical importance on bodily beauty.
 I think they should expense less money in cosmetics and beautification and more on development of their soul and brain.
 Please don’t spend lots in beautification and lipstick.
 As an entrepreneur one must be conscious about useless cost.

 One should separate her working and personal space.
 Never do the work from your bed room!
 In fact one can’t.
 My experience about ‘working from home’ is failure.
 One should rise early, If not that early then at least at a reasonable time.
 Don’t stay around your bed.
 It makes people lethargic.
 Be always fit in health and cloth.
 Dress smartly-it sets our psychological tune for work.

 Be choosy in case of using social networking sites and virtual life.
 Make schedule of your leisure time, sleeping time, and hangout time.
 Sleep late/work late at night and wake up early.
 Most importantly, work hard and make it happen.

-To be successful you must have clear goal in mind, what do you want to do, and then you have to stick with it till you make it.
-In business there will be ups and downs, but if you give up in the face of obstacles then you are not going to make it.
-I think one should study the past success stories of one’s filed and should learn from it.
+To be successful you must have a clear goal in mind, what do you want to do, and then you have to stick with it till you make it.
+In business, there will be ups and downs, but if you give up in the face of obstacles then you are not going to make it.
+I think one should study the past success stories of one’s field and should learn from them.